Dot-com commercials during Super Bowl XXXIV

 Super Bowl XXXIV (played in January 2000) featured 14 advertisements from 14 different dot-com companies, each of which paid an average of $2.2 million per spot.
 In addition, five companies that were founded before the dot-com bubble also ran tech-related ads, and 2 before game ads, for a total of 21 different dot-com ads.
 These ads amounted to nearly 20% of the 61 spots available, and $44 million in advertising.
 In addition to ads which ran during the game, several companies also purchased pre-game ads, most of which are lesser known.
 All of the publicly held companies which advertised saw their stocks slump after the game as the dot-com bubble began to rapidly deflate.

 The sheer amount of dot-com-related ads was so unusual that Super Bowl XXXIV has been widely referred to as the "Dot-Com Super Bowl"; it is often used as a high-water mark for the dot-com bubble.
-Of these companies, four are still active, five were bought by other companies, and the remaining five are defunct or of unknown status.
+As of 2016, of these companies, four were still active, five were bought by other companies, and the remaining five were defunct or of unknown status.